jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 qchem2orca(fchname, inpname)
 standardize_fch(fchname)

-Taking `py2qchem` as an example, it export MOs from PySCF to Q-Chem.
-An input (.in) file and a directory containing orbital files will be generated.
-The restricted/ unrestricted-type (i.e. R(O)HF or UHF) can be automatically detected.
+Taking `py2qchem` as an example, it exports MOs from PySCF to Q-Chem.
+An input file (.in) and a directory containing orbital files will be generated.
+The restricted/unrestricted-type (i.e. R(O)HF or UHF) can be automatically detected.
 Two examples are shown below:

 (1) Transfer RHF, ROHF or UHF orbitals.
 Create/Write a PySCF input file, e.g. h2o.py
 ```python